My Ex Seems So Happy With Her Rebound: Reasons & What To Do

 Yes, rebound relationships can feel like love.
 It’s important to remember that feelings of love are often complicated and don’t always mean a relationship will last or be healthy.

 When someone rebounds, their feelings towards the person they are dating are likely to be intense and passionate.
-This can make the relationship feel like love, but taking a step back and looking at the larger picture is essential.
+This can make the relationship feel like love, but it’s essential to take a step back and look at the larger picture.

 If your partner still has unresolved feelings towards their ex or is not ready to commit, it may not be a healthy relationship.
 It is important to remember that rebound relationships often don’t last, so be honest with yourself about what your expectations and goals are for the relationship.